Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 Forecasting is part of Snowflake Cortex, Snowflake’s intelligent, fully-managed AI and ML service.
 This feature is part of the Snowflake Cortex ML function suite.

-**Forecasting**: Generate a time series forecast for a single tag looking forward one day.
+**Forecasting**: Generate a time series forecast for a single tag looking forward one day for a flow sensor.
+This could be useful in tracking expected production output.

 1. Create a forecast training data view from historical data.